0ddjob/Sinclair/Z88_Mechanical_Keyboard/README.md

 - [Track routing & final touches](https://youtu.be/aaBBvU5d50o)
 - [Testing the Rev. A PCB](https://youtu.be/vxIY81ir3Ao)

-## Further Work To Do
+## Further Work To Do (Rev. B)
-- Delete stabilisers for SHIFT and ENTER keys, don't seem to be required
+- Delete stabilisers for SHIFT and ENTER keys, don't seem to be required (done)
-- Figure out what to do with connectors to motherboard ...
+- Figure out what to do with connectors to motherboard so LCD bezel will fit ...

 ## Status
 1-Jul-2025: Work in progress<br>